 - Tactical Rx provides the finest lenses available using our proprietary Direct Lens Technology.
 This allows us to put prescription lenses directly into frames with higher curvature.
 Over the last couple decades, we have developed a formula that accomodates for the close fit and wrap of safety and sports frames.
 Without the formula the prism is induced and power is increased, leading to eyestrain, poor depth perception, and poor vision in general.
 The formula was developed using optical principles and most importantly, real world testing.
 After years of research and developement we are proud to offer lenses for most curved frames with Direct Lens Technology.
 No inserts or adapters needed!

-- Lenses costs begin at $219 for a clear or tinted, single-vision lens.
+- Lenses costs begin at $229 for a clear or tinted, single-vision lens.
 There are many factors that determine the pricing of the lenses so unfortunately it’s impossible to give full, accurate pricing without knowing exactly what you’re looking for.
 We do our best to keep our prices fair, and the guideline we use is to imagine that if Tactical Rx employees were buying these on the open market, would they be able to afford them.
-In general, our Almost Lens prescription shooting bifocal starts at $259, our polarized and Transition lenses start at $269.
-These lens costs are in addition to the frame costs, which are listed as you browse under the "Shop" menu.
+In general, our Almost Lens prescription shooting bifocal starts at $269, our polarized and Transition lenses start at $279.
+These lens costs are in addition to the frame costs which start at $99.